How to Plan Circle Time for Preschool and Kindergarten

-A variety of props can be included in the play so intentional teaching is hands-on and interactive rather than delivered with flash cards or rote learning.
+A variety of props can be included in the circle time play so intentional teaching is hands-on and interactive rather than delivered with flash cards or rote learning.

 - Use puppets to role play a story to promote imagination, and support social and language skills.

 - Include a flannel board with felt cut-outs for kids to add to the story.

 - Distribute musical instruments to sing a song related to the story or theme.